tdhopper/blog/content/scipy-2015-fomo.md

 - requires #SciPy2015 hashtag
 - requires one of: tutorial, code, slides
-- ~~requires that the Tweet include a link~~ (this advanced search feature doesn't appear to work any longer)
+- <strike>requires that the Tweet include a link</strike> (this search feature doesn't appear to work any longer)
 - requires that the Tweet is in English
 - excludes Retweets
 - uses time windowing to focus on that one week (plus a couple of days)